-Customers are informed about updates within the current year only via newsletter.
+We inform about updates within the current year via newsletter.

 All download versions are free of charge.
 In addition to the classification databases, the ZIP files also contain readme files with information about the structure of the databases and download conditions and other important information.